 - Catkin – A spike with only pistillate or staminate flowers (alder, poplar, walnut, and willows)

-- Composite or Head – A daisy-type flower composed of ray flowers (usually sterile with attractive, colored petals) around the edge and disc flowers that develop into seed in center of the flat head (sunflower and aster) On some composites, the ray and disc flowers are similar (chrysanthemums and dahlias)
+- Composite or Head – A daisy-type flower composed of ray flowers (usually sterile with attractive, colored petals) around the edge and disc flowers that develop into a seed in the center of the flathead (sunflower and aster).
+On some composites, the ray and disc flowers are similar (chrysanthemums and dahlias)

-- Corymb – Stemlets (pedicels) arranged along main stem.
-Outer florets have longer pedicals than inner florets giving the display a flat top. (yarrow, crabapple)
+- Corymb – Stemlets (pedicels) arranged along the main stem.
+Outer florets have longer pedicles than inner florets giving the display a flat top. (yarrow, crabapple)

-- Raceme – A modification of a spike with flowers attached to a main stem (peduncle) by stemlets (pedicel). (snapdragon, bleeding heart, Canterbury bells)
+- Raceme – A modification of a spike with flowers attached to the main stem (peduncle) by stemlets (pedicel). (snapdragon, bleeding heart, Canterbury bells)